Mathnerd314/stroscot/docs/Overloading.rst

    | 1 y = 2
    | x 2 = 3

-You can also use match within a function:
+Maybe you will also be able to use match within a function, if the syntax works out:

 ::